rebecaconte/DefeatingJasmine/README.md

 ## MVP (DOM - CANVAS)

+- splash (start button)
-- game has 'errors' and bugs falling off the top of the canvas
+- game has 'errors' and several bugs falling off the top of the canvas
-- check sign of the left needs to be dragged from the left and dropped at the right side of the screen
+- check sign needs to be catched to increase score
+- 'Take a Break' signs increases game time
-- grabbing bugs along the way increase strenght
+- hitting bugs along the way decrease game time
-- when touch red X 3 times, end the game OR decrease strenght
+- when player hits red X imediate end the game